How can you get an egg to drop without breaking it? Change the way it drops with this awesome egg drop experiment!

 Place an egg in the middle of the cut piece of pantyhose.
 Then, tie a knot on either side of the egg.

 Put the pantyhose egg into the container.
 Pull one end of the pantyhose through one corner hole.
 Then, pull the other end through the other hole.

 Pull the pantyhose tight and tie a knot on either end of the pantyhose that’s sticking out of the container.

 Screw the lid on and take your box to a second story window.
 Then, drop it!
 Did your egg survive the landing?

 If your egg broke, try using a bigger container!

-This is one of many different contraptions you can build to make an egg survive a drop.
-Some suspend the egg with something elastic like this.
+The contraption above is one of many different kinds you can build to achieve this goal.
+Some contraptions suspend the egg with something elastic like this one.
 Some are all about padding.
 Others even use parachutes!
 What else could you try?